pthouvenin/pthouvenin.github.io/_pages/publications.md

 <!-- See also https://github.com/inukshuk/jekyll-scholar to customize your references -->

-This is a mock example: the references are not correct!

 <!-- Preprints -->
 {% capture counter_preprints %}
   {% bibliography_count --query @unpublished %}